Checkmarx/JS-SCP/src/cryptographic-practices/README.md

 turn a hash into its original source[^1].
 MD5 is the most popular hashing algorithm but security wise BLAKE2 is considered the strongest and most flexible.
-However, BLAKE2 has very little support in nodeJS, but for demonstration purposes we will se the `blakejs` package.
+However, BLAKE2 has very little support in Node.js, but for demonstration purposes we will se the `blakejs` package.
 If for any reason we cannot use it, then we fallback to SHA-256.